 - Promotion and marketing

 In my creative drive to make a difference in libraries, I have dared to challenge traditional library conventions, finding better more innovative ways of doing things.
 I’ve taken chances in acting decisively rather than risk delay in seeking approval.
 As per Grace Hopper’s famous quote, ‘It’s easier to seek forgiveness than it is to ask permission.’
 Fortunately, acting decisively has worked out just fine.
-My judgement having prevailed, humble apologies given and accepted on occasions.
+My judgement prevailed, with humble apologies given and accepted on occasions.

 What advice would you like to give library students and new professionals?